PHP Constants. Everything You Need To Know About PHP Constants

 Naming Conventions for PHP Constants

-Name of constants must follow the same rules as variable names, which means that a valid constant name must start with a letter or underscore, followed by any number of letters, numbers or underscores.
+The name of constants must follow the same rules as variable names, which means that a valid constant name must start with a letter or underscore, followed by any number of letters, numbers, or underscores.
 But here is a twist.
-You are not required to use $ prefix for constant names.
+You are not required to use the $ prefix for constant names.